DeepakVadgama/deepakvadgama.github.io/_posts/blog/2017-01-23-spring-boot-wonders.md

 ### General

-- @ActiveProfile: Chooses the profile specific for that test
+- @ActiveProfile: Chooses the profile to be used (for all tests in that class)
 - @DirtiesContext: Resets context after every test
-- @TestPropertySource: Chooses extra test properties files
+- @TestPropertySource: Adds extra test properties configuration
-- @ComponentScan: Scan only specific package classes
+- @ComponentScan: Scan only specific package classes to speeden up the process

 ### Slices

  Spring Boot allows to test each individual layer (DAO, Controller etc) separately.
  Each layer has corresponding has annotations (@WebMvcTest, @DataJpaTest) to be used.
+ This helps in fast execution of tests, and the initialization of layers unrelated to the tests can be avoided, making code more succinct.
 Check [this article](https://www.google.co.in/search?client=safari&rls=en&q=spring+boot+1.4+testing&ie=UTF-8&oe=UTF-8&gfe_rd=cr&ei=5z2KWPvrJtP08wft55qABA) for more details.

 ### Security

 If application is configured to use authentication and authorization, users can be configured per test class or per test method.
-Also, user can set with specific authorities, or an existing DB user can be used.
+Also, user can be set with specific authorities, or an existing DB user can be used.

 {% highlight java %}
 @Sql("classpath:mock-user.sql")   // Insert test data